Equidistant-403/equidistant/README.md

 -Log in to an existing account

 ## Non-Operational Use Cases
--Start a search with a list of people
+- Start a search with a list of people
--Password reset
+- Password reset
--Cycle through results until a satisfactory one is found -Search and friend another user
+- Cycle through results until a satisfactory one is found
+- Search and friend another user